COSD 201: INTRODUCTION TO SIGN LANGUAGE

 COSD 519: CLEFT PALATE AND OTHER MAXILLOFACIAL DISORDERS

 This course focuses on the development of craniofacial structure, classification of clefts, syndromes associated with clefts and other craniofacial anomalies, understanding of the need for surgical repair, and the role of the Speech-Language Pathologist in the diagnosis and treatment of related speech/language disorders.
-Prerequisite: SLH 202 or permission of instructor.
+Prerequisite: COSD 202 or permission of instructor.

 Candidates for the Educational Specialist I School Speech & Language Pathologist PK-12 or the Teacher Instructional Certificate I for Speech and Language Disabilities engage in a student teaching experience in public or private schools in the greater Philadelphia area under the supervision of a certified speechlanguage pathologist who has Teacher Certification for Speech-Language Disabilities and a University Supervisor.
 Students investigate how speech and language affects the child’s achievement and functioning in the school environment and assess the child’s communication ability in relation to academic achievement with consideration of age appropriate curriculum in the classroom.
 Students learn Federal and State special education regulations as they relate to developing and modifying the Individualized Educational Plan (IEP) and other legal documents.
 They also participate in parent-teacher conferences pertaining to the child’s communication and education, organize a caseload, and provide appropriate assessment and intervention in areas including speech, language, voice, and fluency for children who may range in grade from preschool through high school.
-Prerequisites: SLH 516, appropriate Education courses, and permission of Program Director.
+Prerequisites: COSD 516, appropriate Education courses, and permission of Program Director.

 COSD 526: ALTERNATIVE AND AUGMENTATIVE COMMUNICATION

 This course investigates theories and practices in clinical management of severely impaired or non-speaking persons.
 Application of graphics, signs, gestural means of communication, use of aids and devices, development of interactive communication behaviors, and development and use of computer-assisted communication strategies are surveyed.
 Prerequisite: permission of instructor.
-Prerequisite: SLH 516 or permission of instructor.
+Prerequisite: COSD 516 or permission of instructor.

 COSD 528: COUNSELING IN COMMUNICATION DISORDERS